 Blockchain is an emerging technology that enables a new form of decentralised software architecture, where distributed components can reach agreements on shared system states without trusting a central integration point.
 Blockchain provides a shared infrastructure to execute programs, called smart contracts, and to store data.
-Because blockchain is an emerging technology, a systematic and holistic view on designing software systems that use blockchains is yet to emerge.
+Because blockchain is an emerging technology, a systematic and holistic view of designing software systems that use blockchains is yet to emerge.

 This website aims to systematically capture and organise knowledge on designing blockchain-based applications in the form of a set of design patterns.
 A design pattern is a reusable solution to problems that commonly occur within a given context during software design.
 It further defines constraints that restrict architectural elements’ roles (e.g., processing, connectors, and data) and the interaction among those elements.
-When adopting a design pattern, we need to trade-offs among a set of software quality attributes.
+When adopting a design pattern, we need to consider trade-offs among a set of software quality attributes.

 We view blockchain as part of a bigger information system, where patterns could assist the robust design of large blockchain-based systems.
 Some of the patterns are explicitly identified based on real-world, blockchain-based applications that leverage blockchains’ unique properties.
 Others are variants of existing design patterns applied in the context of blockchain-based applications and smart contracts.
-These patterns are helpful to software architects, developers, system administrators, and technical leads who need to design, develop, and monitor blockchain and distributed-ledger-based projects.
+These patterns are helpful to software architects, developers, system administrators, and technical leads who need to design, develop, and monitor the blockchain and distributed-ledger-based projects.

 Further, we present a set of decision models that help developers and architects select appropriate patterns for blockchain-based applications.
 Our selection is based on the characteristics of the use cases and trade-offs implicit in the patterns.
 Most of the presented patterns and decision models should be applicable in concrete use cases regardless of the blockchain framework and smart contract language.